-Prerequisite(s): AOT 117 or Placement Exam Continues to build keyboard and skills essential in keying business proposals, reports with columns, agendas, itineraries, news releases, and employment documents.
+Prerequisite(s): AOT 117 or Placement Exam Continues to build keyboard and skills essential in keying advanced functions and documents such as medical and legal documents, newsletters, correspondence templates and mail merge.
 Students will learn additional software functions and will apply advanced functions to sophisticated documents.